hbyio/www-pilot-pm/content/resources/items.en.md

-+++
+---
-date        = "2018-01-27"
+author: mb
-title       = "Contents"
+date: 2018-01-27
-author      = "mb"
+draft: false
-slug        = "contenus"
+illustration: items.png
-menu        = "docs"
+menu: docs
-weight      = 2
+slug: items
-draft       = false
+title: Contents
-illustration = "items.png"
+weight: 2
-+++
+---

 A content is the simplest element managed by Pilot.
 It is an understandable editorial unit out of context.

 <!--more-->

 An article, an interview, a tweet are contents in the sense of Pilot as opposed to a chapô or a paragraph of an article.

 Each content has its own life cycle (draft > to validate > to publish > ..) as well as its own comments, versions, shares.

 Contents can be gathered in a <a href="{{< relref path="/documentation/projects" lang="en" >}}">project</a> and/or in a <a href="{{< relref path="/documentation/channels" lang="en" >}}">channel</a>.

 ## Create a content